DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 > Wensencia's steed has the statistics of a **dire wolf**, but has a **zombie**'s ***undead fortitude*** feature instead of a dire wolf's ***pack tactics*** feature.
 It obey's Wensencia's spoken commands, and Wensencia can use a bonus action on her turn to mentally command it if it is within 60 feet of her.

 > [!profile]+ **Wensencia, Swamp Witch**
-> Wensencia, like Baba Lysaga’s five other current students, viewed Strahd’s revival as the coming of a dark messiah, and sought out the swamp witch at the advice of Strahd’s vampiric bride, Ludmilla Vilisevic.
+> Wensencia, like Baba Lysaga’s four other current students, viewed Strahd’s revival as the coming of a dark messiah, and sought out the swamp witch at the advice of Strahd’s vampiric bride, Ludmilla Vilisevic.
 She should make the players feel irritated, uncomfortable, intrigued, and insulted, and most often feels annoyed, disinterested, curious, thoughtful, smug, or melancholy.

 If the players previously encountered her in [[Arc I - The Walls of Krezk]], Wensencia greets them with muted surprise and annoyance.
 Wensencia can share the following information with the players, but only if specifically asked: